-Rotterdam feels different from Amsterdam right away.
-It is less about one preserved postcard image and more about movement, rebuilding, experiments, bridges, stations, museums, factories, and buildings that seem to test what a city can become.
+It feels different from Amsterdam right away: less about one preserved postcard image and more about rebuilding, experiments, bridges, stations, factories, and buildings that keep testing what a city can become.

 A short Rotterdam architecture reel